 Click to expand each of the topics below to read more about why home care

 Home health care can help you get better, or possibly regain your independence, and assist you to become as self-sufficient as possible.
+Home health care can give the family member significant other a much-needed break from being a full-time caregiver so that they can refuel.

-The largest segment of home care consists of licensed and unlicensed non-medical personnel who assist the individual including caregivers and care assistants may help the individual with daily tasks such as bathing, eating, cleaning the home and preparing meals.
+The largest segment of home care consists of licensed and unlicensed non-medical personnel who assist the individual including caregivers and care assistants who may help the individual with daily tasks such as bathing, dressing, eating, cleaning the home and preparing meals.

 Often, the term home health care is used to distinguish it from non-medical care, custodial care, or private-duty care which is care that is provided by persons who are not nurses, doctors, or other licensed medical personnel.